Cheaters (2000 film): Plot

-As Steinmetz celebrates their victory, a spiteful Irwin writes an essay, detailing how he feels betrayed by Dr. Plecki and how they received an advance copy of the test.
-Suspicions heighten when the essay is turned in to the principal, who questions Irwin about the truth of his writing.
-The Illinois Academic Decathlon board arrives at the school with news that the team will need to take a re-test to validate their scores.
+As Steinmetz celebrates, a spiteful Irwin writes an essay, detailing how he feels betrayed by Dr. Plecki and how they received an advance copy of the test.
+Suspicions heighten when the principal questions Irwin.
+The Illinois Academic Decathlon board determines that the team will need to take a re-test to validate their scores.
 If they refuse, they will lose their championship.
-Feeling betrayed by Irwin and angered by the board's ultimatum, they refuse to cooperate and plan to seek an injunction to halt the state from re-testing them.
+Feeling betrayed by Irwin and angered by the board's ultimatum, the team refuses to cooperate and plan to seek an injunction to halt the state from re-testing them.

 As the media siege escalates, Angela Lam, a student on the Academic Decathlon team from the year prior, talks to the press about how she was given the answers to the Super Quiz in the state competition by Dr. Plecki.
 She encourages the current team members to come clean if they cheated.
-Dr. Plecki is immediately suspended from his teaching duties and the team members are taken to the Board of Education headquarters where they are interrogated individually.
+Dr. Plecki is immediately suspended from his teaching duties and the team members are interrogated individually at the Board of Education headquarters.
 Despite being pressured, they refuse to come clean and insist they did not cheat.
-However, Dominik ultimately breaks and confesses after a heart-to-heart talk with one of the investigators.
+However, Dominik ultimately confesses after a heart-to-heart talk with one of the investigators.

 As a result, the state title is stripped from Steinmetz and awarded to Whitney Young.
-Dr. Plecki is fired from Steinmetz High School, and the team members are harassed by the other students for ruining their reputation.
+Dr. Plecki is fired from Steinmetz, and the team members are harassed by the other students for ruining their reputation.
 Dr. Plecki decides to leave Chicago in hopes the media will disperse and leave the team members alone.
-He meets with his team one last time by Lake Michigan in downtown Chicago, where the students present him with a gift: John Milton's book Paradise Lost signed by the team and the gold medal in Language and Literature that they didn't return to the board.
-With the team disbanded and Dr. Plecki gone, Jolie feels that she's lost a mentor that actually cared about her academic possibilities and her team that supported each other.
+He meets with his team one last time by Lake Michigan in downtown Chicago, where they present him with a gift: John Milton's book Paradise Lost signed by the team and the gold medal in Language and Literature that they didn't return to the board.
+With the team disbanded and Dr. Plecki gone, Jolie feels that she's lost a mentor that actually cared about her academic possibilities.
 In the end, Jolie gets accepted into college and recognizes the merit of her achievements without cheating.

-In the epilogue, it is stated that Dominik, Agneiska, and Paul went off to college, Matt worked in a hardware store and was voted employee of the month, Darius' whereabouts are unknown, Irwin went to college to become a journalist, and Dr. Plecki started a business.
+In the epilogue, it is stated that Dominik, Agneiska, and Paul went off to college, Matt worked in a hardware store and was voted employee of the month, Darius' whereabouts are unknown, Irwin went to college to become a journalist, and Dr. Plecki got married and owned a business.